 Last 16 – Day 2 and the 1st Cook from Spain

 I know Paella is a predictable choice for Spain.
-However, I have never cooked Paella, so this BBQ cook was the first time I had attempted this dish.
+However, I have never cooked Paella, so this BBQ cook was the first time I had attempted this dish on or off the BBQ.

 Despite the number of ingredients, this was a reasonably easy cook.
 I think the secret is to read the recipe well so you are familiar with it, and also do all the prep you can before you start cooking.
 If you try to do it as you go along, the stress levels will rise.